 The communications staff is available to assist faculty and staff members in achieving news coverage for appropriate events, conferences, achievements, or grants through a variety of tactics such as press releases, media alerts, or informal pitches.
-Faculty and staff are encouraged to submit achievements, events, and announcements to the Marketing and Communications Office.
+Faculty and staff members are encouraged to submit achievements, events, and announcements to the Marketing and Communications Office.

-All interview requests for Buffalo State’s administration, faculty, and staff must be coordinated through a member of the communications team.
+All interview requests for Buffalo State College’s administration, faculty, and staff must be coordinated through a member of the communications team.

 In most cases, reporters will contact a communications staff member to identify a source and coordinate an interview.
 In advance of an interview, a member of the communications team will contact the requested faculty or staff member to discuss talking points and anticipated questions.
 If a reporter or journalist contacts you directly, please consult with a communications staff member before agreeing to an interview.
 Simply explain to an inquiring reporter that you would be happy to speak with him or her, but request that the reporter contact a communications staff member to coordinate the interview.

 Formal half-day media-training sessions are scheduled annually to prepare select faculty and staff members who regularly interact with the news media.
 Please contact a communications staff member if you would like to be included in a future session.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.